GLOSSARY OF LIBRARY JARGON

 Binary logic – used in set theory to study sets.
 See Boolean logic

-Booka set of pages fastened along one side and encased between protective covers.
-“Books” is sometimes used to refer to all the resources contained in a library even though many of those items are not actually books.
-See also e-books.
+Book – a set of pages fastened along one side and encased between protective covers.
+The term “books” is often used to refer to all the resources contained in a library even though many of those items are not actually books, like audio/visual materials, periodicals, and realia.

 AND = “both”; “all of these”; each record retrieved must contain all of the search terms.